-Bill Miller, who is in his second stint on the University of Minnesota coaching staff, brings 35 years of collegiate coaching experience to the Gophers.
+Bill Miller, who is in his second stint on the University of Minnesota coaching staff, adds 35 years of collegiate coaching experience to the Gopher staff.
 The well-respected Miller holds the title of assistant head coach and is also responsible for coaching the linebackers.

 Miller has worked with virtually a who's who in the college football coaching world.
 In addition to working with coach Jerry Kill, Miller served on staffs under Nick Saban, Jimmy Johnson, Ron Zook, Dirk Koetter, Chuck Shelton, Pat Jones, College Football Hall of Fame member Chris Ault and the late Bud Elliott.

-Prior to joining the Gophers, Miller most recently coached the linebackers and served as the co-defensive coordinator for the Kansas Jayhawks in the 2009 season.
+Prior to joining the Gophers, Miller most recently coached the linebackers and served as the co-defensive coordinator for Kansas in 2009.

 Miller's previous experience at Minnesota was from 1986-88, when he served as the Gophers' defensive backs coach on John Gutekunst's staff.
 He helped lead Minnesota to a 20-17 win at Michigan as the Gophers handed the previously unbeaten and second-ranked Wolverines their first loss of the season.
 The win helped Minnesota qualify for the 1986 Liberty Bowl where they played Tennessee.